dvt1405/TSPodcast/GITHUB_ACTIONS_RELEASE.md

 3. Verify that the Firebase App IDs are correct:
    - FIREBASE_DEBUG_APP_ID should match the app ID in app/src/debug/google-services.json
    - FIREBASE_RELEASE_APP_ID should match the app ID in app/src/release/google-services.json
-4. Ensure the Firebase token has the necessary permissions
+4. Ensure the Firebase service account has the necessary permissions
 5. Make sure the selected build type matches the intended distribution target

-For more detailed troubleshooting related to Firebase tokens and App Distribution, see the [Troubleshooting section in the Firebase Token Setup Guide](FIREBASE_TOKEN_SETUP.md#troubleshooting).
+For more detailed troubleshooting related to Firebase service accounts and App Distribution, see the [Troubleshooting section in the Firebase Service Account Setup Guide](FIREBASE_SERVICE_ACCOUNT_SETUP.md#troubleshooting).

 ## Integrating with Existing Processes

-This workflow can be integrated with your existing release process:

-1. Run tests using the `android.yml` workflow
+The workflows are now integrated by default:

+1. The `android.yml` workflow runs automatically on every push to main and pull request
+2. When `android.yml` completes successfully, the `release.yml` workflow is automatically triggered
+3. The release workflow distributes the APK to Firebase App Distribution
+4. Monitor the distribution in the Firebase console

-2. If tests pass, manually trigger the release workflow:
+For more control, you can still manually trigger the release workflow:
    - Use the debug build type for internal testing
    - Use the release build type for beta testing or production releases
-3. Monitor the distribution in the Firebase console
-4. Use different distribution groups for debug and release builds to target different testers
+   - Use different distribution groups for debug and release builds to target different testers

 ## Google Play Console Deployment